MEDomics-UdeS/MEDomics-UdeS-website/content/en/authors/simon-giard-leroux/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Anciens membres (2022)
+  - Former Members (2022)
 ---

-Simon Giard-Leroux était étudiant à la maîtrise en informatique dans le laboratoire MEDomics UdeS entre août 2020 et septembre 2022 et a concentré ses recherches afin de développer des méthodes de détection d'objets dans un contexte industriel en énergie électrique.
+Simon Giard-Leroux was a master's student in computer science in the MEDomics UdeS laboratory between August 2020 and September 2022 and focused his research on developing object detection methods in an industrial context in electrical energy.